DavidCEllis/ducktools-classbuilder/README.md

 `__annotations__` dictionary of the class.
 Values provided to `doc` will be placed in the final `__slots__` field so they are present on the class if `help(...)` is called.

-A fairly basic `annotations_gatherer` and `AnnotationClass` are also included and can be used to generate classbuilders that rely on annotations.

 If you want something with more features you can look at the `prefab.py` implementation which provides a 'prebuilt' implementation.